akshatasProjects/JS-Algo-freeCodeCamp/JS-MusicPlayer/Readme.md

 Set the id attribute of the resetButton element to "reset" and its aria-label attribute to "Reset playlist".

+# Step 91

+You need to add the resetText to the resetButton element as a child, and also the resetButton to the playlistSongs element as a child.
+For this, there is an appendChild() method to use.

+appendChild() lets you add a node or an element as the child of another element.

+Use appendChild() to attach resetText to resetButton element, and resetButton to the playlistSongs element.

+# Step 92

+Now, it's time to add the reset functionality to the resetButton.
+This will bring back the songs in the playlist when clicked.

+Add a click event listener to the resetButton variable.
+Pass in a callback using arrow syntax and leave it empty for now.

+# Step 93

+To reset the playlist to its original state, spread allSongs into an array and assign it to userData.songs.

+Note: You should not use optional chaining for the userData.songs because the song will not be null or undefined at this point.

+# Step 94

+Finally, you should render the songs again, update the play button's accessible text, and remove the reset button from the playlist.
+You also need to remove the resetButton from the DOM.

+Call the renderSongs() function with sortSongs() as an argument to render the songs again in alphabetical order.

+Call the setPlayButtonAccessibleText() function to update the play button's accessible text.

+Remove the reset button from the playlist by calling the remove() method on the resetButton variable.

+Note: Now you can try removing all the songs to see what happens.

+# Step 95

+All the core functionalities are now in place.
+The only issue now is that the next song does not automatically play when the currently playing song ends.

+To fix that, you can set up an event listener which will detect when the currently playing song ends.
+The "ended" event listener is appropriate for this.
+It is fired when the playback of a media reaches the end.

+Add an event listener to the audio element which listens for the "ended" event.
+Pass in a callback using arrow syntax with empty curly braces.

+# Step 97

+Use an if statement to check if nextSongExists exists, then call the playNextSong() function in the if block.
+This will automatically play the next song when the current song ends.

+# Step 99

+With everything set in place, call the pauseSong(), setPlayerDisplay(), highlightCurrentSong(), and setPlayButtonAccessibleText() functions to correctly update the player.

+Congratulations on completing your music player!
+Now that we've finished testing and using the shorter songs, we've replaced them with the original tracks specially selected by Quincy for you to enjoy.

 # ---------------- NOTES --------------------

 - The Web Audio API and how to use it to play songs.
 All modern browsers support the Web Audio API, which lets you generate and process audio in web applications.